AntonioND/giibiiadvance/README.md

 - Obviously, improve emulation.
  - Implement mosaic correctly.
  - Correct GBA CPU timings.
+Maybe not for version 0.2.0.
  - Rewrite a lot of GB core to speed up emulation.
+NOT for version 0.2.0.

 Dependencies
 ------------